oracle-devrel/technology-engineering/data-platform/data-science-and-ml/shared-assets/art-of-possible-demo-assets/Credit-Risk-Scoring/README.md

 # Credit Risk Scoring

-This demo is going to showcase predicting the credit worthiness of a loan applicant.
+This demo is going to showcase predicting the creditworthiness of a loan applicant.

-Reviewed: 2023-12-04
+Reviewed: 04.12.2023

 # Useful Links